solana-labs/solana/docs/src/validator/get-started/setup-an-rpc-node.md

 sidebar_label: Setup an RPC Node
 ---

 Since a Solana RPC server runs the same process as a consensus validator, first follow the instructions on [how to setup a Solana validator](./setup-a-validator.md) to get started.
+Note, that you do not need to create a vote account if you are operating an RPC node.
+An RPC node typically does not vote.

 After you validator is running, you can refer to this section for the RPC node specific setup instructions.

 ## Sample RPC Node